-Neuropathy Alliance of Texas’s Mission for a Supportive Community
+Neuropathy Alliance of Texas’s Mission to Empower the Community

 History of NATX:

 In 2009 Nancy Herlin and Marjory Haddix met because of thin walls in a doctor’s office.
 They shared their experiences of caring for a family member with CIDP (Chronic Inflammatory Demyelinating Polyneuropathy), a type of neuropathy that is caused by autoimmune disease.

 Nancy and Marjory realized how comforting it was to talk with someone who had been through similar experiences and how much information they wished they’d had earlier in their journey.
 They decided to start an organization for people affected by neuropathy to share information and provide support for patients and caregivers and named it Hands Feet & Heart (HF&H).

 In 2010 HF&H enlisted the help of Ann Garrett, who had led a group in the Austin area several years earlier.
 HF&H became the Texas chapter of the Neuropathy Association (which in 2015 closed and became the Foundation for Peripheral Neuropathy).
 25 people attended the first support group meeting, and over 300 people participated in HF&H’s first neuropathy awareness fundraiser event in May 2010.